open-cluster-management/klusterlet-addon-lease-controller/README.md

           - -lease-namespace # The namespace where the lease must be created on the hub
           - open-cluster-management-self-import
           - -hub-kubeconfig-secret # the secret on the managed-cluster containing the hub kubeconfig for the specific addon.
 The namespace is defined by the env var $WATCH_NAMESPACE
-          - brol
+          - my-addon-hub-kubeconfig-secret
           - -lease-duration # The lease duration in secondes, default 60 sec
           - "60"
-          - -startup-delay # The delay to start the controller.
+          - -startup-delay # The delay to start the controller, default 10 sec.
           - "10"
           env:
           - name: WATCH_NAMESPACE # The namespace to monitor the hub the hub-kubeconfig-secret